 This change in dietary preference is not just in the United States.
 As a fringe trend, the introduction of a plant-based way of life began but is now echoing around the world.

 Google Trends search data reveals an impressive global rise in interest in veganism from 2004 to 2018.
 Israel, Australia, Canada, Austria, and New Zealand are some of the top regions.
-In Great Britain, seven percent, or around 3.5 million people, now identify as vegan.
+In Great Britain, seven per cent, or around 3.5 million people, now identify as vegan.

-For optimum health, plant-based diets provide all the protein, fats, carbohydrates, vitamins, and minerals required, and are also higher in fiber and phytonutrients.
+For optimum health, plant-based diets provide all the protein, fats, carbohydrates, vitamins, and minerals required, and are also higher in fibre and phytonutrients.
 Some vegans may, however, need to add a supplement (specifically vitamin B12) to ensure that they obtain all the necessary nutrients.BACK